hmartos/angular-reservation-api/README.md

 ## Testing the API

-Test your API using [Postman](https://chrome.google.com/webstore/detail/postman-rest-client-packa/fhbjgbiflinjbdggehcddcbncdddomop)
+Test your API using [Postman](https://www.getpostman.com/) and the included `angular-reservation.postman_collection.json`

-ENLACE A LA COLECCION EXPORTADA